The Neighborhood Flag of Ardenwald-Johnson Creek

 The Flag of Historic Southwood Park (Fort Wayne, Indiana, USA)

-In 2020, this neighborhood unveiled its rather classy acorn flag, then commenced selling them to fundraise and spread local pride.
+This neighborhood unveiled its acorn flag in 2020, then commenced selling them to fundraise and spread local pride.

 The Flag of Rocky Butte (Portland, Oregon, USA)

-An unofficial flag for an unofficial area, Rocky Butte: a park, extinct volcanic vent, and historic landmark in Portland’s Madison South neighborhood.
+An unofficial flag for Rocky Butte: a park, extinct volcanic vent, and historic landmark in Portland’s Madison South neighborhood.

 The Flag of St. Johns (Portland, Oregon, USA)